Getting Your Child to School Safely

 • Once on the bus, don’t distract the bus driver.
 Stay in your seat, keep your voice low, and don’t rough-house.

-• When you arrive at your stop, wait until the bus has come to a complete stop before getting up from their seat to exit.
+• When you arrive at your stop, wait until the bus has come to a complete stop before getting up from your seat to exit.

 • Take extra care when exiting the bus—go slow and keep an eye on the steps and ground.

-• Stay in the sight of the bus driver and other drivers on the road before crossing the street, and keep an eye out for traffic.
+• Stay in the sight of the bus driver and other drivers on the road and keep an eye out for traffic.

 Thumbs Up